CorAurum/Obligatorio-Java-ComponentePeriferico/Test_Payloads.md

 # Postman Test Payloads

-This file contains ready-to-copy JSON payloads for testing the refactored API endpoints with Postman/Yaak.
-All tenant-scoped endpoints require a `tenantId` parameter.
+This file contains ready-to-copy JSON payloads for testing the domain-based API endpoints with Postman/Yaak.
+All tenant-scoped endpoints now use `dominioSubdominio` (domain names) instead of UUID `tenantId`.

 ## Important Notes for Testing